 - You are to undergo VAT registration with the FTA on or before you meet any of the criteria mentioned earlier.

-If your business’ turnover is going to reach the VAT registration threshold, then you should set aside time and resources in completing the registration process.
+If your business’ turnover is going to reach the VAT registration threshold, then you should start preparing for registration process.
 Failure in notifying the tax authority in UAE in time will make the business liable in paying hefty fines and vat penalties.

 Also Read: Hidden Benefits Of VAT Registration In UAE

 When Should a Free Zone Business Start Charging VAT in UAE?

-A Freezone company in UAE can charge VAT when the turnonver of the business reaches the VAT registration threshold, and owned a tax registration number.
-If you exceed the threshold for VAT registration in a period of thirty days, then you also have to provide the tax authority in UAE notifications.
+UAE Freezone company can charge VAT if their business turnover reaches the threshold, and owns a TRN number.
+If you exceed the threshold in thirty days, then you also have to provide the tax authority in UAE notifications.

 If the business that is operating in and out of a free zone in UAE is late with the VAT registration process, the FTA will register the business starting from the date that it should have begun charging VAT.
 There is a fine that will be imposed on the business that has violated VAT registration regulations and the business will have to add the correct rate for VAT to the sales that have been made starting from the retrospective date.
-If you think that your annual supplies or turnover is going to reach the threshold anytime soon, then you have to talk to a regulated tax agent in UAE for assistance.
+If your annual turnover is going to reach the threshold, then you can take the help of a regulated tax agent in UAE.
 This is absolutely crucial if you have no idea when your business should register and if It has already reached the threshold.